Our health benefits, programs and resources can help you and your family members lead healthy lives, practice prevention and keep illness at bay.

 You can use the HCFSA to pay for expenses not covered by your medical, dental, or vision plans.
 For example, deductibles, copays, coinsurance, and other medical expenses not covered by your health plan, such as orthodontia, eyeglasses, contact lenses or laser vision surgery.

 All eligible expenses must be incurred between Jan.
 1 and Dec.
-31 of the plan year in which you elected the FSA ; or the effective date of your HCFSA if elected after Jan.
-1 due to being newly eligible.
+31 of the plan year for which you elected the FSA and while you are covered under the HCFSA;

 Remember to save all of your receipts.
 It will help you determine how much money to allocate to your FSA for the following year.
 You will also need them if you are ever asked to substantiate expenses purchased with your Wage Works debit card.
 Go to www.wageworks.com to file claims and for more information.